shixingxing/Duix-Mobile/duix-android/dh_aigc_android/README_en.md

 2. Optimized motion interval playback, allowing specific motion intervals based on model configuration.
 3. Custom audio player, removed Exoplayer playback dependency.
 4. Provided simplified model download synchronization management tools.
+5. The audio data between each startPush and stopPush segment should be at least 1 second (32000 bytes), otherwise the mouth shape driver cannot be triggered, and blank frames can be used to fill in.

 **<a>3.0.5</a>**